pritam20ps05/Record-System/README.md

 # Record-System-Beta

-This is the Beta branch of the Record-System all the new features and optimizations are first implemented and practiced here before implementing it to the main branch.
+This is the Beta branch of the Record-System.
+All the new features and optimizations are first implemented and practiced here before implementing it to the main branch.
 Whenever a beta-release branch merges with the master branch a new version of the app is released.
-All the implementations in this branch are subjected to tests and changes.
+All the implementations in this branch are subjected to tests and changes so try it with a pinch of salt.

 ## Dependencies
 ![](https://img.shields.io/badge/flask-v2.0.1-blue)